sergeykhliustin/buildio/README.md

 ## Buildio
 ![Image](Shared/Assets.xcassets/AppIcon.appiconset/100.png)

-Buildio is an unofficial [Bitrise CI](https://bitrise.io) client for iOS and macOS platforms
+Buildio is an unofficial client for [Bitrise CI](https://bitrise.io) built for iOS, iPadOS and macOS platforms

-Buildio helps you to manage all your builds in one place just from your iPhone

 Features: lightweight, multiaccount support, notifications and more